carmenvillalobos/Milestone-Project-2/README.md

-# Project To-do List
+# To-do List Site

-To-do List is an app where users can keep track of the tasks that they need to complete or have competed.
+## A to-do list website where users can keep track of the tasks that they need to complete or have completed.

+Click <a href="">here</a> for a live version of the app!

 | Method | Path | Purpose |
 | ------ | ------------------------------------- | ----------------------------- |